 - Perinatal Grief Support and Fertility Support when your path takes a different turn 🙁

 I also offer Prenatal Yoga Classes, BirthPool Rental, Blessingways and Closing the Bones Ceremonies and other Women Circles all over Paris & surroundings.
 I am still offering Childbirth Education Classes overseas and I am the Doula Program Coordinator for She Births in Sydney, Australia (a well-known childbirth education program).

-As a Doula, I offer compassionate support and evidence-based education to all families.
+As a Doula, I offer compassionate support and evidence-based education.
 I have experience in all type of settings (public and private hospital, birth centre, homebirth) and all types of birth (scheduled caesarean, VBAC, vaginal birth with epidural, minimal intervention, …)

 AN INTEGRAL ROLE IN YOUR BIRTH TEAM